DeepLcom/deepl-node/README.md

 The package officially supports Node.js version 12, 14, 16, 17, and 18.

+Starting in 2024, we will drop support for older Node versions that have reached official end-of-life.
+You can find the Node versions and support timelines [here][node-version-list].
+To continue using this library, you should update to Node 18+.

 ## Usage

 Import the package and construct a `Translator`.
 The first argument is a string